 Ever wondered what it’s like to volunteer on an archaeological dig?
 This free eBook gives you the know-how to get around and to be forewarned on what to expect from life at an dig site.
 You’ll be glad to have this informative, amusing and sometimes touching collection of articles by archaeological dig volunteers.

-Take a journey to Cyprus and Crete, two stunning history-laden lands in the Mediterranean.
-Visit several key historical places on both islands and discover many of the great objects that have been unearthed there by archaeologists.
-Let the island hopping begin in this free eBook!
+Take a journey to Cyprus and Crete, two stunning history-laden islands in the Mediterranean.
+Visit several key historical places and discover many of the great objects that have been unearthed there.